andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 ## Features

 - CI `make all` works: ENV_VARS etc.
-- User last login
-  - Have `getOrCreateUser` be a db backend call so it knows to update last_login if User already exists.
 - **User logout: quick attempt ran into issue where session would just get re-created on next api request
 - *Owner invite user to channel / User accept invitation
   - "invitation": foruserid, fromuserid, note, channelid, createdon, lastupdated